-The 2018 St. Patrick's Day Grand Marshall Green Tie Gala will take place at 6 p.m. on February 24 at the National Cowboy & Western Heritage Museum (1700 NE 63rd Street, Oklahoma City).
+The 37th annual St. Patrick's Day Grand Marshall Green Tie Gala will take place at 6 p.m. on Saturday, February 16, 2019 at the National Cowboy & Western Heritage Museum (1700 NE 63rd Street, Oklahoma City).
 There will be a dinner; a silent auction featuring art, jewelry, sports memorabilia, and more; and, of course, dancing.
 Proceeds go to benefit Catholic Charities: Sanctuary Women's Development Centers in Oklahoma City and Norman, and Holy Family Home in Midwest City.
+The event usually draws about 650 guests.
 For more information, contact (405) 523-3000 or see the official site.

 04 of 05